cosmos/sdk-tutorials/hands-on-exercise/4-run-in-prod/2-migration-info.md

 }
 ```

-It is necessary to redeclare as you cannot import test elements across package boundaries.
+It is necessary to redeclare, as you cannot import test elements across package boundaries.

 The code that runs for these tests is always at consensus version 3.
-After all you cannot wish away the player info code during the tests setup.
+After all, you cannot wish away the player info code during the tests setup.
 However, you can make the `upgrade` module believe that it is still at the old state.
 Add this step into the suite's setup:

 ```diff-go [https://github.com/cosmos/b9-checkers-academy-draft/blob/player-info-migration/tests/integration/checkers/migrations/cv3/upgrade_integration_suite_test.go#L39-L40]
     app.BankKeeper.SetParams(ctx, banktypes.DefaultParams())